davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 `wget https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar`

 Start the build tools script to create the server files.
 The server files (.jar) will be created in the file location you are at right now:

-`
-git config —global —unset core.autocrif
+`git config --global --unset core.autocrif`, then:

-java -jar BuildTools.jar
+`java -jar BuildTools.jar`
-`

 The server files start to build.
 Copy the server files to the Minecraft directory, such as `/etc/minecraftserver`.
 `cp spigot.jar /etc/minecraftserver/`